 Simnett calls Botox ‘the blood of capitalism’, highlighting its dependency on fixed, ‘paralyse[d]’ identities: ‘Better to be numb than think of what’s to come’ she sings in TNATL.
 Yet through her viscerally affecting artwork, Simnett brings her audience back to the physical reality of the body: ‘it’s about trying to feel like you’re there … it’s about trying to make people feel alert, woken up’.
 Against the constant threat of paralysis or fixity, Blood in My Milk advocates ‘staying with the trouble’ as the only form of sustained resistance to systems of control and subjugation:

-Through infecting the minds and bodies of her viewers, contagion itself becomes a lens for radical reform; to rethink systems, societies, and even ‘the human’, not just in times of crisis, but as a form of sustained and constant praxis.
+Through infecting her viewers’ minds and bodies, contagion becomes a lens for radical reform, to rethink systems, societies, and even ‘the human’, not just in times of crisis but as a form of sustained and constant praxis.